Criw Celf South Powys is a visual arts project for young people (11-19yrs) with a special interest and talent in art.

 – 11-15yrs in February half-term.
 An intensive four-day art course that is made up of workshops and a visit to a major gallery.

 – 15-19 yrs in Summer Holidays.
-Dates for Summer 2018: Monday 30th July – Friday 3rd August.
-A five day course made up of workshops, masterclasses, site visits and a trip to a major gallery.
+A five-day course made up of workshops, masterclasses, site visits and a trip to a major gallery.
 Further dates will be offered to visit a FE/HE institution.

 Both of the programmes conclude with a celebratory ‘pop-up’ exhibition at the Peak venue.